MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/overview.md

 ## Business Outcome Framework

-In the business strategy section of the Enterprise Cloud Adoption framework, we provide tools to capture targeted business value in a cross functional model, that we call the Business Outcome Framework.
+In the business strategy section of the Fusion framework, we provide tools to capture targeted business value in a cross functional model, that we call the Business Outcome Framework.
 Those targeted business outcomes can then be mapped to specific cloud capabilities and business strategies to reach the desired state of transformation.

 * Review [sample Business Outcomes](business-outcomes/overview.md).
 Identify any business outcomes that directly align with the targeted business strategy.
 Document those in the provided [business outcome excel template](business-outcomes/business-outcome-template.xlsx) to share with internal partners during the Transformation Journey.
 * Identify the [Transformation Metrics](transformation-metrics.md) that would best represent progress towards the identified business outcomes.
 It may be necessary to engage the CIO, or members of the IT team, to select relevant metrics based on the current environment.